-Boolean provides equations programmerpredict total months of effort.
+Boolean provides equations programmerpredict total to months of effort.
 PM in terms of the number of thousands of delivered instructions.
-KDSI source Programmer cost for a software project can be obtained by multiplying the effort in programmer-months by the cost programmer-month.
-The equations were derived by examining historical data from a large number of actual projects.
+KDSI source Programmer cost for a software project can be obtained by multiplying effort in the programmer-months by the cost programmer-month.
+The per equations were derived by examining historical data from a large number of actual projects.